MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-delreg-directive.md

 # INF DelReg directive

 > [!CAUTION]
 > If you are building a universal or Windows Driver package, this directive is not valid.
-See [Using a Universal INF File](using-a-universal-inf-file.md) and [Getting Started with Windows Drivers](../develop/getting-started-with-windows-drivers.md).
+See [Using a Universal INF File](using-a-universal-inf-file.md) and [Get started developing Windows drivers](../develop/get-started-developing-windows-drivers.md).

 A **DelReg** directive references one or more INF-writer-defined sections describing keys and/or value entries to be removed from the registry.